rodekruis/espocrm-training/docs/index.md

 Welcome to the 510 EspoCRM training!
 It covers access to the system, explains how to work with PAM (People Affected Management) and Rental Accommodation templates, describes the 121 platform as a payment solution, contains Customization part for more advanced users and provides recommendations for data protection.

+If you are using this training module for self-study, you are advised to follow the navigation list starting with the General chapter.
+The Customization part is optional and is intended for experienced EspoCRM administrators willing to develop their entities further.

 **On the left you can find a navigation overview**

 ---